rschmukler/sample_rails/Readme.markdown

 ### Install the Heroku Gem

+First we need to install the heroku gem and Postgres database adapter.
+We also need to move the sqlite gem to development mode only.
+Make sure you take out the line that has it as just a general gem.
 Edit your Gemfile to add the following lines:

+    group :development do
+      gem 'sqlite3'
+    end

     gem 'heroku'
     gem 'pg' # Postgresql adapter - used by Heroku